smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 This will then use the directory you list.
 This requires double quotes, "", not single, ''.
 Of course you can also just hard code in the entire thing if you want, but it's easier to avoid errors if you just type it in time I find.

-.........................................................................
+If you are just needing to change the BACKUP_DIRECTORY, just use -B <bu directory number>
+instead and rbxi will change that automatically for you, but if you need to put actually different mount/umount information, then use an alternate MOUNT/UNMOUNT number .........................................................................
 MOUNT_BU_DISK='mount -L backup-disk-1 $BACKUP_DIRECTORY'
 UNMOUNT_BU_DISK='umount $BACKUP_DIRECTORY'